RibirX/Polestar/cli/README.md

 #### `channel add <name> [desc]`

-You can use `channel add` command to add a new channel.
-Channel name must be exist, and channel description is optional.
+You can use the `channel add` command to add a new channel.
+Channel name must exist, and channel description is optional.

 ```txt
 polestar-cli〉channel add "name"